tanitta/TimelineBindingResolver/README.md

 ## Setup

-1. Prepare an instance of the prefab that contains a GameObject to which the PlayableDirector Component is attached.
+1. Prepare an instance of the prefab that contains a GameObject to which the PlayableDirector Component is attached on the scene.
 1. Attach the TBR Component to the GameObject and save the changes to the prefab.

 ## Save and load